 Effective services ensure that the appropriate support mechanisms are in place to enable and support residents to lead a fulfilling life.
-Residents' participation in the care planning process is central to supporting them to identify their goals, needs and preferences and what supports need to be put in place by the service to ensure that their needs are met.
+Residents participation in the care planning process is central to supporting them to identify their goals, needs and preferences and what supports need to be put in place by the service to ensure that their needs are met.
 Individual care plans are based on holistic ongoing assessments which identify personal, health, social and recreational goals, where appropriate.
 Actions in a resident's care plan encourage the resident to take an active role in deciding what contributes to quality of life at the various life stages.

-Residents can also expect that their individual care plan will change as their circumstances and or need for support changes.
+Residents can also expect that their individual care plan will change as their circumstances and/or need for support changes.
 The cognitive ability of residents is assessed and they receive the necessary care and supports to maintain a good quality of life.
 Good, nutritious food and drink are important in supporting and improving the health of residents.
 Individual choices of food and drink vary, as do dietary needs.
 Enjoying food and having needs and choices met are an important part of the quality of day-to-day life for residents.

 The physical environment in the residential care service should be as comfortable and homely as possible for residents.
-Spaces should be clearly signed and arranged to minimise confusion or distress for residents with dementia.
+Spaces should be clearly signed and arranged to minimise confusion or distress for people with dementia.
 Residents should be able to spend meaningful time outdoors if they so wish.

-When residents require palliative care or end-of-life care, it is delivered with skilled and interdisciplinary attention to pain and other distressing symptoms.
+When residents require pallitative care or care nearing the end of life, this care is delivered with skilled and interdisciplinary attention to pain and other distressing symptoms.
 Emotional, spiritual and practical support and assistance with complex medical decision-making is provided in a respectful and dignified manner.
-Palliative care is a dynamic process of supporting residents and their families.
-Regardless of the duration of such an illness, palliative care serves residents from diagnosis of a disease until death and then supports families through the bereavement period.
+Palliative care is a dynamic process of supporting residents with life-limiting and life-threatening illness and their families.
+Regardless of the duration of such an illness, palliative care serves residents from diagnosis of a disease until cure or until death and then supports families through the bereavement period.
 The goal is to assist with the care needs of residents and their families to achieve the best possible quality of life in accordance with their values, preferences, and beliefs.

 Residents who are nearing the end of life receive timely assistance and support if they want or need it, to discuss and plan for the end of life.
-Advance care planning provides residents with the opportunity to plan ahead for changes in circumstances, deteriorating health and preferred care.
-End-of-life care encompasses high-quality care, support, choice and control, and should avoid over-medicalising what is a natural stage in an individual's life cycle.
+Advanced care planning provides residents with the opportunity to plan ahead for changes in circumstances, deteriorating health and preferred care.
+End-of-life care care encompasses high-quality care, support, choice and control, and should avoid over-medicalising what is a natural stage in an individual's life cycle.